 In the same way, building (or accessing) a very large, but not-yet-qualified database of talent creates similar challenges.
 This approach might work when projects require a quick turn-around, there is no onboarding, or the work product is not very costly.
-However, when it comes to building a network of highly skilled talent—experts who work on strategic initiatives—a different approach is required.
-Quality, or qualification, should be considered upfront and a requirement to join your talent network.
+However, when it comes to building a pool of highly skilled talent—experts who work on strategic initiatives—a different approach is required.
+Quality, or qualification, should be considered upfront and a requirement to join your talent pool.
 This simple foundation will begin to create loyalty between your company and the talent you invite to be a part of your program.

 With quality in mind, where exactly do you begin to find the talent?
-Here are four proven sources to start building your Preferred Talent Network.
+Here are four proven sources to start building your Preferred Talent Pool.

 Each of these sources has a varying level of qualification built-in and serve as an excellent foundation to begin building a network of talent.

 Dustin Talley, Director of Solution Design, serves as a consultant to MBO Partners Enterprise clients and assists them in designing and deploying their direct sourcing strategy.
-Interested in learning more about leveraging tools and resources to build/enhance your enterprise’s Preferred Talent Network?
-Explore MBO Connect™, the new face of direct talent sourcing today.
+Interested in learning more about leveraging tools and resources to build/enhance your enterprise’s Preferred Talent Pool?
+Explore MBO Connect® to engage skilled independent contractors for consulting jobs with your company.